Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 You can use explanations to encourage users to trust an output more or less depending on the situation and potential consequences.
 It’s important to consider the risks of a user trusting a false positive, false negative, or a prediction that’s off by a certain percent.

-For example, for an AI-driven navigation app, it may not be necessary to explain how arrival time is calculated for a daily commute.
+For example, for an AI-powered navigation app, it may not be necessary to explain how arrival time is calculated for a daily commute.
 However, if someone is trying to catch a flight (higher stakes and less frequent than a commute) they may need to cross-check the timing of the recommended route.
 In that case, the system could prompt them with an explanation of its limitations.
 For example, if a user enters the local airport as their destination, let them know that traffic data only refreshes every hour.

 Give the user details about why a prediction was made in a high stakes scenario.
 Here, the user is exercising after an injury and needs confidence in the app’s recommendation.
 Learn more